How to grow in your christian faith

 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory, both now and to the day of eternity.
 Amen.
 (2 Peter 3:18, NASB95)

-Growing in our relationship with the Lord is a lifelong process.
+Growing in our relationship with our Lord and Savior, Jesus Christ is a lifelong process.
 Growing as a Christian is growing in our faith, growing in holiness, growing in our knowledge of God, and growing in our love for God and for others.

 Spiritual growth is not automatic.
 It is something we must pursue and there are a few essential and basic things that every Christian needs in order to grow spiritually.